benmvp/slides/2018/nodesummit/esnext.md

 NOTES:
 - The optional chaining operator is: `?.`
-- If the expression before it is `undefined`/`null` it'll short-circuit and return that
+- If the expression before it is `undefined`/`null`
+  * Short-circuit and return that
   * Otherwise it'll return whatever is after
+  * Much like a ternary

 /////
 <!-- .slide: data-background="url(../../img/esnext/kunj-parekh-362219-unsplash.jpg) no-repeat center" data-background-size="cover" -->